Slit-slide-sew bijections for constellations and quasiconstellations: Uniform sampling

 \section{Uniform sampling}

-The bijections presented above can be used to sample a uniform $p$-constellation or a quasi-$p$-constellation of a given type $\ba=(a_1,\ldots, a_r)$ as follows.
-Without loss of generality, let us assume that~$p$ divides every~$a_i$ for $1\le i \le r-2$.
-In order to address this question, we first denote by $n\de D(\ba)$ the number of dark faces and define the finite sequence of tuples:

-which we denote by~$\ba^{0}$, \ldots, $\ba^{np-a_r}=\ba$ for simplicity.
-The important point is that each tuple of the sequence has at most two coordinates not lying in~$p\N$ and, for each $1 \leq j \leq np-a_r$, the tuple~$\ba^{j}$ differs from~$\ba^{j-1}$ by~$-1$ in one coordinate and \begin{enumerate}[label=(\textit{\alph*})] \item either~$+1$ in another coordinate, \item or by a new coordinate equal to~$1$, \end{enumerate} while all unchanged coordinates being multiples of~$p$.
-In particular, up to an obvious coordinate permutation, this change in coordinates is covered by Propositions~\ref{propmp1}.\ref{congrui} or~\ref{propface}.
-We chose this particular sequence but, in fact, any other sequence with the above properties also works.
-Note also that the number of dark faces corresponding to any of the tuples in the sequence is equal to~$n$.

-We sample a sequence of $p$-hypermaps~$\m^0$, \dots, $\m^{np-a_r}$ such that, for every $1\le j\le np-a_r$, the $p$-hypermap~$\m^j$ is uniformly distributed among $p$-hypermaps of type~$\ba^j$ as follows. \begin{itemize} \item First of all, using the simple bijection of Figure~\ref{bijpary}, sampling a uniform $p$-constellation~$\m^0$ of type $\ba^0=(np)$ amounts to sampling a uniform $p$-ary tree with~$n$ nodes, which can be done for instance by sampling an appropriate {\L}ukasiewicz path.

-\item Assuming~$\m^{j-1}$ has been sampled, we sample~$\m^{j}$ as follows. \begin{itemize} \item In~$\m^{j-1}$, we distinguish either a corner or a vertex: \begin{itemize} \item[\ref{samplea}] if a coordinate of~$\ba^{j-1}$ is increased by~$+1$, we distinguish a corner chosen uniformly at random in the corresponding face of~$\m^{j-1}$; \item[\ref{sampleb}] otherwise, we distinguish a vertex chosen uniformly at random in~$\m^{j-1}$. \end{itemize} \item Then, we distinguish an edge chosen uniformly at random among those incident to the face corresponding to the decreasing coordinate of~$\ba^{j-1}$ that leave the distinguished corner or vertex. \item We apply the mapping of Section~\ref{secdegtwo} in case~\ref{samplea} or that of Section~\ref{secdegone} in case~\ref{sampleb} in order to sample a $p$-hypermap~$\m^{j}$ of type~$\ba^j$ from~$\m^{j-1}$, the distinguished corner or vertex, and the distinguished edge. \item In the resulting $p$-hypermap~$\m^{j}$, we forget the distinguished elements coming from the bijection. \end{itemize} \end{itemize}
+\paragraph{Algorithm.} Recall the definition of the sequence~$\ba$ of types defined by~\eqref{eqseq} in the introduction, as well as Figure~\ref{figrow}.
+Recall also that we may easily sample a uniform $p$-constellation~$\m^0$ of type $\ba^0=(np)$.
+Let us then explain how to sample from there a sequence of $p$-hypermaps~$\m^0$, \dots, $\m^{np-a_r}$ such that, for every $1\le j\le np-a_r$, the $p$-hypermap~$\m^j$ is uniformly distributed among $p$-hypermaps of type~$\ba^j$. \begin{itemize} \item Sample~$\m^0$. \item Assuming~$\m^{j-1}$ has been sampled, we sample~$\m^{j}$ as follows. \begin{itemize} \item We randomly pick an orientation~$\co$. \item In~$\m^{j-1}$, we distinguish either a corner or a vertex: \begin{itemize} \item[\ref{samplea}] if a coordinate of~$\ba^{j-1}$ is increased by~$+1$, we distinguish a corner chosen uniformly at random in the corresponding face of~$\m^{j-1}$; \item[\ref{sampleb}] otherwise, we distinguish a vertex chosen uniformly at random in~$\m^{j-1}$. \end{itemize} \item Then, we distinguish an edge chosen uniformly at random among those incident to the face corresponding to the decreasing coordinate of~$\ba^{j-1}$ that leave the distinguished corner or vertex. \item We apply the mapping of Section~\ref{secdegtwo} in case~\ref{samplea} or that of Section~\ref{secdegone} in case~\ref{sampleb} in order to sample a $p$-hypermap~$\m^{j}$ of type~$\ba^j$ from~$\m^{j-1}$, the distinguished corner or vertex, and the distinguished edge. \item In the resulting $p$-hypermap~$\m^{j}$, we forget the distinguished elements coming from the bijection. \end{itemize} \end{itemize}

 As the number of ways to select the desired distinguished elements in~$\m^{j-1}$ only depends on the type~$\ba^{j-1}$, distinguishing elements does not bias the uniform probability.
 And since bijections preserve the uniform distribution, the fact that~$\m^{j-1}$ is uniformly distributed among the $p$-hypermaps of type~$\ba^{j-1}$ implies that~$\m^{j}$ is uniformly distributed among the $p$-hypermaps of type~$\ba^{j}$.
 By induction, we obtain that, for every $1\le j\le np-a_r$, the $p$-hypermap~$\m^j$ is indeed uniformly distributed among $p$-hypermaps of type~$\ba^j$.
 In particular, $\m^{np-a_r}$ is a uniform $p$-constellation or a quasi-$p$-constellation of type~$\ba$, as desired.